thomasverelst/metrowordpress/README.md

 # Metro Wordpress Template
 http://metro-webdesign.info/wordpress

 This template was made during 2014-2015 for Wordpress 3.8, so it might be quite outdated already.
+Don't use it in a live or production environmnet since I'm not maintaining it since September 2015.

 Anyway, I made the code publicly visible since there were many code requests.
 Since it was just a private hobby project, the code isn't well documented.
-Altough the layout is a bit retro already (there is a reason why Microsoft changed from horizontal scrolling tiles to vertical scrolling in Win10..), the code can be quite useful since the AJAX page transitions are quite unique.
+The layout is a bit retro already (there is a reason why Microsoft changed from horizontal scrolling tiles to vertical scrolling in Win10..), but the code can be quite useful since the AJAX page transitions are pretty unique.

 ## Important!
 Severe bug
 There is a severe bug in the tile editor, which sometimes might screw up the tile layout.
 I didn't find the cause and I suspect it might be due to the gridster.js plugin that's used in the tile editor.
 But I'm not sure about that.